bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 built or validated again in the workspace.
 As a consequence Ivy Archives will improve your workspace build, refresh and update time.

-There are multiple ways to create or import Axon.ivy Archives:
+There are multiple ways to create or import Axon Ivy Archives:

--  Axon.ivy Archives can be :ref:`exported <designer-export-project>`
-   and :ref:`imported <designer-import-project>`.
+-  Axon Ivy Archives can be :ref:`exported <designer-export-project>` and :ref:`imported <designer-import-project>`.

--  Axon.ivy Projects can be packed (archived) or unpacked (unarchived) inside the workspace.
+-  Axon Ivy Projects can be packed (archived) or unpacked (unarchived) inside the workspace.

    .. figure:: /_images/ivy-project/ivy-archive-pack.png